Entropy accumulation: Applications

 Entropy is a rather general notion and, accordingly, entropy accumulation has applications in various areas of physics, information theory, and computer science.
 An example from physics is the phenomena of thermalisation.
 It is known that a system can only thermalise if its smooth min-entropy is sufficiently large~\cite{RelativeThermalisation}.
 To illustrate how Theorem~\ref{thm:entropyaccumulationext} could give an estimate of this entropy, consider a system of interest (e.g., a cup of coffee) which is in contact with a large environment (the air around it).
 Suppose that, for an appropriately chosen discretisation of the evolution, the system interacts at each time step with a different part of the environment (e.g., with different air molecules bouncing off the coffee cup).\footnote{In statistical mechanics this is formally described by the \emph{Repeated Interaction System (RIS)} model~\cite{AttPau06,BrJoMe14}.} Theorem~\ref{thm:entropyaccumulationext} then provides a bound on the total entropy that is transferred to the environment in terms of the von Neumann entropy transferred in each time step.
 Because the joint time evolution of system and environment is unitary, this entropy flow to the environment could be expressed in terms of the entropy change of the system itself.
 The argument would therefore prove that the total entropy acquired by the system over many time steps is bounded by the sum of the entropies produced in each individual time step.

 Another area where the notion of entropy plays a crucial role is quantum cryptography.
 Many proofs of security of cryptographic protocols involve lower-bounding the uncertainty that a dishonest adversary has about some system of interest.
 The state-of-the-art is to derive such bounds using a combination of de Finetti-type theorems as well as the Quantum Asymptotic Equipartition Property~\cite{Renner05,Ren07,CKR09,AFR15}.
 However, the use of de Finetti theorems comes with various disadvantages.
 Firstly, they are only applicable under certain assumptions on the symmetry of the protocols.
 Secondly, they introduce additional error terms that can be large in the practically relevant finite-size regime~\cite{ScaRen08}.
 Finally, it is not known how to apply de Finetti theorems in a device-independent scenario (see~\cite{EkertRenner14} for an overview and references on device-independent cryptography).
-These problems can all be circumvented by the use of entropy accumulation, as demonstrated in~\cite{AFRV16} for the case of device-independent quantum key distribution and randomness expansion.
+These problems can all be circumvented by the use of entropy accumulation, as demonstrated in~\cite{AFRV19} for the case of device-independent quantum key distribution and randomness expansion.
 The resulting security statements are valid against general attacks and essentially optimal in the finite-size regime.

 In the remainder of this section, we illustrate the use of entropy accumulation with two concrete examples.
-The first is a security proof for a basic quantum key distribution protocol, which follows the structure of the more general proof presented in~\cite{AFRV16}.
+The first is a security proof for a basic quantum key distribution protocol.
 The second is a novel derivation of an upper bound on the fidelity of fully quantum random access codes.